1712n/backend-challenge/README.md

 You can find a short description of order book [here](https://en.wikipedia.org/wiki/Order_book).

-## How it works
-We use the following technologies in this application:
+We use the following technologies:
 - Kotlin lang
 - Spring Boot WebFlux framework
 - Maven for dependency management and build